Kai-46/rpc_triangulation_solver/readme.md

 ## Introduction
 An RPC model maps a 3D point (lat, lon, alt) to a pixel (col, row) in a satellite image.
 It is a non-linear mapping.

-For a specific 3D point, if you have multiple observations in different images, then you can triangulate the 3D point's coordinates with RPC models.
+For a specific 3D point, if you have multiple observations in different images (called a feature track), then you can triangulate the 3D point's coordinates with RPC models.
 This repo implements this functionality.

 The triangulation solver basically operates in three steps: